 Hebrew Collegiate Institute (HCI)

-Hebrew Collegiate Institute (HCI) is open to teenagers in grades 9 through 12 who are interested in learning about Jewish/Israeli history, current events, and culture, including the importance of Israel in 2019.
+HCI is open to teenagers in Grades 9 through 12 who are interested in learning about Jewish/Israeli history, current events, and culture, including the importance of Israel.

 It’s easy!
 Just email or call us to apply.
 Registration is $300 per year.

 Classes are held at the Windsor Jewish Community Centre every Wednesday evening from 7:00 pm to 8:30 pm (October to May) with exceptions for holidays and other events.

 HCI is comprised of 3 sessions.
 Each session has a unique curriculum and dedicated teachers who lead interactive lessons and discussions on topics relevant to today’s generation of students in Windsor, Canada, Israel, and around the world.
 Snacks are included.

 - Meet new friends!

 - Deepen understanding about Israel and Jewish identity in an environment that enriches a bond to Israel.

 - Forge a closer community in fun and socially rewarding ways.

 - Earn a $2,500 scholarship toward an unforgettable trip to Israel.